Job hunting is a long and tiresome process, especially when you’re not seeing any fruit from your labors.

 Everyone wants to have a job that’s going to keep them interested.
 However, for some of us, the scope is pretty limited.
 If you’re applying for a lot of jobs that don’t excite you, then you’ll need to put some extra effort into your applications.

 Passion for the job makes for more productive employees.
 Employers know this, and many of them will be able to tell whether you’re passionate or not.
 If you can’t get excited over the job you’re applying for, then put across something different.
 Convey a lot of enthusiasm in your application and cover letter, and make sure to keep it up if you get the interview.

 3. Not Paying Attention to the Resume

-Weak resumes are another common thing which holds candidates back.
-More specifically, resumes which don’t properly exhibit the skills the candidate has.
+Weak resumes are another common thing that holds candidates back.
+More specifically, resumes that don’t properly exhibit the skills the candidate has.
 Take a look at your resume, and make sure you’re not missing anything out.
-You need to convey your education, skills and character strengths in as much detail as possible.
+You need to convey your education, skills, and character strengths in as much detail as possible.

 By showcasing all of this, you’ll show that you’re confident that you can get the job, and hit the ground running.
 Note the fine line between confidence and cockiness here.
 If you’re called in for an interview, make sure to counteract your confident resume with a little humility.